The relationship between UX wireframe and UX research

 Will prototyping tools replace UX and UI wireframes in UX research?

 Each wireframe is a skeleton of your UX design at that point.
-Its goal is to deliver a view that everyone can understand, see where the process currently stands, and discuss where it may lead.
+Its goal is to deliver a view everyone can understand, see where the process currently stands, and discuss where it may lead.

 Delivering useable data takes more than sketches and introductory dialogue